skounis/private-public-trust/Whitepaper.md

 After completing the encryption and signing process, Alice will have two files: `encrypted_message.bin`, containing the encrypted message, and `encrypted_message.sha256`, containing the digital signature of the encrypted message.

-### Bob Trusts and Reads the Message
+### Bob Validating Alice's Certificate and Decrypting the Message

-Let's revise the steps to include the Bank's certificate:
+Let's verify Alice's certificate, issued by the trusted Bank, to securely decrypt the message she sent.
+This process ensures the message's authenticity and integrity.
+Let's proceed step by step:

 1. **Verify the Message Source:**
    - Bob receives the encrypted message and Alice's certificate from Alice.